 Whole Smoked Salmon Sides For Carving

-Carving your own smoked salmon for guests is not only a lovely ritual it improves the taste because leaving the fillet intact as long as possible preserves all those flavours by preventing oxidation.
+Carving your own smoked salmon for guests is not only a lovely ritual – it also improves the taste, because leaving the fillet intact as long as possible prevents oxidation and preserves all those London Cure flavours.

 Whole sides as listed above but fully de-boned with the pellicle crust removed by our experts ready for you to carve.

-We also sell carving kits – featuring rosewood-handled knives, beautiful salmon carving boads in a tropical hardwood called sapele and specially sprung tweezers for removing pin bones.
+We also sell carving kits – featuring rosewood-handled knives, beautiful salmon carving boards in a tropical hardwood called sapele, and specially sprung tweezers for removing pin bones.
 They make fantastic gifts.

 Learn how to carve your own side of smoked salmon below

 Farmed Scottish Salmon (FISH), Rock Salt, Oak Smoke

 Allergens In BOLD CAPITAL LETTERS